Dengyu-Wu/SNN-Regularisation-Cutoff/README.md

 # SNN-Regularisation-Cuoff
 <img src="./doc/SNN-Regularisation-Cuoff.png">

-Our experiment is based on [SpKeras](https://github.com/Dengyu-Wu/spkeras) with additional layer, SpikingLayer for temporal training.
+Our experiment is based on [SpKeras](https://github.com/Dengyu-Wu/spkeras) with additional SpikingLayer for temporal training.

 <!-- LICENSE -->
 ## License